Shiva-prakash-perumal/finance_docker_kubernetes/README.md

-# 📈 Yahoo Finance Data Pipeline with Docker + Kubernetes
+# Yahoo Finance Data Pipeline with Docker + Kubernetes + Podman

 This project is a containerized and Kubernetes-ready pipeline that fetches stock data from the Yahoo Finance API, stores the raw data in AWS S3, transforms it, and re-uploads the cleaned output—all using scheduled jobs on Kubernetes.

 ---

-## 🚀 Features
+## Features

-- ✅ Fetches real-time stock data using the Yahoo Finance API
+- Fetches real-time stock data using the Yahoo Finance API
-- ✅ Stores raw and transformed datasets in separate S3 prefixes
+- Stores raw and transformed datasets in separate S3 prefixes
-- ✅ Containerized with Docker
+- Containerized with Docker
-- ✅ Kubernetes-compatible with a CronJob for automated scheduling
+- Kubernetes-compatible with a CronJob for automated scheduling
-- ✅ Environment-configurable via ConfigMaps and Secrets
+- Environment-configurable via ConfigMaps and Secrets
-- ✅ Designed for Minikube, Podman, or full production clusters
+- Designed for Minikube, Podman, or full production clusters

 ---

-## 🧱 Folder Structure
+## Folder Structure

 ```
 finance_docker_kubernetes/